David263/HUON/README.md

 ## JSON variant HUON (HUman Object Notation)

 This repository contains PHP and JavaScript implementations of HUON, a human-readable yet efficient structured data language.
-Also contained are PHP and JavaScript testing programs, with about 100 identical tests.
+Also contained are PHP and JavaScript testing programs, with about 100 tests.
+Currently, only conversion from a HUON string to a returned program value is supported.
+This is sufficient for using HUON to specify human-written program and other configuration parameters, but not for data serialization for storage or transmission.
+Converting a value to a HUON string will be written if/when HUON catches on and the need is there.

 Bug reports are requested, using the Issues feature.
-Requests and suggestions will be noted, but may not be adopted in order to keep this data language and tools simple.
-Primary development and bug fixes are done outside of GitHub by the developer.
+Requests and suggestions submitted via Issues will be noted, but may not be adopted in order to keep this data language and its tools simple.
+Primary development and bug fixes are done outside of GitHub by the developer, and volunteers are not yet needed.

 ## Overview
 ```